rucinskimaciej/tapsterbot/clients/android/README.md

 The app may embed also a [Snips.ai-based assistant](https://snips.ai/ "Snips.ai") so as to drive the robot in a more elegant way.
 We can talk to the assistant (which uses ASR and NLU) so as to make the robot move.
-With the Android Studio project, you can build this full version of the app using the _ful_ Fragle flavor.
-If you are looking for onyl the app without assistant (far more lighter), you should buld the app using the _light_ Gradle flavor.
+With the Android Studio project, you can build this full version of the app using the _full_ Gradle flavor.
+If you are looking for only the app without assistant (far more lighter), you should build the app using the _light_ Gradle flavor.

-If you want to use this assistant, you must a _Tapster2client_ folde in the external storage of your device.
-You can also modyfy this apth inside the app's settings.
+If you want to use this assistant, you must have a _Tapster2client_ folder in the external storage of your device.
+You can also modify this path inside the app's settings.
 In this folder, you should place another folder **with the assets of the assistant**.
 These assets are available [here](https://github.com/pylapp/tapsterbot/tree/master/clients/chatbot-snips "Assets of the assistant").

 ## Install the APK